kumar303/ezboot/README.rst

 * You can use a config file for everything
 * Frictionless convention over configuration

+Do you really need this?
+Probably not!
+You should try the `Firefox OS Simulator`_ first.
+There are some device interaction features coming very soon to the simulator that will hopefully make this script obsolete.

 Requirements:

 * Mac or Linux.
-Windows could be supported but prepare to send patches.

   * On Mac you might need to install XCode with Command Line Tools from https://developer.apple.com/downloads/
+  * Windows could be supported but prepare to send patches.

 * You *must* use a build of B2G that has Marionette enabled.
   More details below.